paulalonte/starwars-app/README.md

 ## UI

-- I used bootstrap for UI.
+- Bootstrap for UI.
 This is also responsive using mobile phone, tablet and desktop size.
-- I could have added Skeleton when loading UI for better User experience
-- I added some basic accessibility to navigate through pages.
+- Accessibility to navigate through pages.
 You can test using Screen Reader/ Chromevox extension for screen reader.
 This can be improved by also adding live regions. (polite, or assertive)

 ## What are the features created